Brazil (Declan McKenna song)

-"Brazil" is a song by English singer, songwriter, and musician Declan McKenna.
+"Brazil" is the debut single by English singer, songwriter, and musician Declan McKenna.
 Written by McKenna and produced by Max Marlow, it was released as the lead single from McKenna's debut studio album, What Do You Think About the Car? on 4 December 2015.

+After putting "Brazil" on his Bandcamp page, around forty music managers heard the track and rushed to McKenna's next gig to try and sign him.
+The song was written about the 2014 FIFA World Cup, the dismal poverty in the country and the corruption surrounding Sepp Blatter and other FIFA officials.